 The UAE has business-friendly policies including zero corporate tax, 100% foreign ownership, and full repatriation of profits.
 They make starting a new company in DIFC highly appealing for international entrepreneurs.
 Coupled with a robust legal framework based on English common law, DIFC offers clarity, transparency, and protection to foreign investors.

 Numerous firms are leveraging DIFC’s strategic location to operate across financial services, fintech, wealth management, and advisory sectors.
-Establishing a business in DIFC allows entrepreneurs to benefit from world-class infrastructure, access to regional and global markets, and a supportive regulatory ecosystem.
+Establishing a business in Dubai allows entrepreneurs to benefit from world-class infrastructure, access to regional and global markets, and a supportive regulatory ecosystem.
 This makes DIFC an attractive choice for professionals and startups aiming to scale their financial or professional services businesses in Dubai.
 Let’s explore more!

 These are the notable insights of business in Dubai International Financial Centre (DIFC) for the foreign entrepreneurs.